kyutai-labs/moshi/README.md

 ## Clients

 We recommend using the web UI as it provides additional echo cancellation that helps the overall model quality.
+Note that most command will directly serve this UI in the provided URL, and there is in general nothing more to do.

 Alternatively, we provide command line interfaces for the Rust and Python versions, the protocol is the same as with the web UI so there is nothing to change on the server side.

+For reference, here is the list of clients for Moshi.

 ### Rust Command Line